Enzymes are biological catalyst which speed up a chemical

 coenzyme.

-attachment with enzyme, e.g. Zinc, Iron, etc.
+attachments with enzymes, e.g. Zinc, Iron, etc.

 Activation Energy of Enzymes

-energy, all chemical reaction required activation energy.
+energy, all chemical reactions require activation energy.

 Enzyme Lower Activation Energy